-In the context of the Expanded Reason Congress “The human being in contemporary science” that took place last May, we interviewed the winners of the IV and V edition who attended the round tables and the awards ceremony.
+In the context of the Expanded Reason Conference “The human being in contemporary science” that took place last May, we interviewed the winners of the IV and V edition who attended the round tables and the awards ceremony.

 “Renewing the university experience is about